 The outcome is expected to be good.

-People with this condition also can get arthritis in adulthood.
-The build-up of homogentisic acid in the cartilage causes arthritis in about half of older adults with alkaptonuria.
+The build-up of homogentisic acid in the cartilage causes arthritis in many adults with alkaptonuria.

 When to Contact a Medical Professional